ys7yoo/PiTutorial/README.md

 Next, let's combine acting and sensing.
 Using the two Python codes (led.py and push.py) as a starting point, write a new code that read the switch state and show it using the LED.

+## Use case study
+Today, you learned how to sense and act through GPIO.
+You can replace led and pushbutton with other sensors and actuators.
+For example, you can sense the temparature of the room and act something clever (e.g. turn on the hitter if it's too cold.)

+Based on your term project topic, write a (simple) use case for an interacting thing.
+Hook up your RPI to a sensor and an actuator for the use case.
+Play with it and write what you learn from the experiments.

 ## Tips